 For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, head injury, Parkinson’s and other debilitating disorders that strike adults.

-FCA is committed to nondiscrimination on the basis of sexual orientation.
-We actively encourage members of the LGBT community to contact us for information and support services.
+FCA is committed to nondiscrimination on the basis of sexual and gender identity.
+We welcome members of LGBT communities to contact us for information and caregiver support services.

 Gay and Lesbian Medical Association

 National Resource Center on LGBT Aging

 sponsored by SAGE